cp3402-students/project-2025-tr1-jcua-team4/documentation/deployment.md

-### Production workflow
+## Setting up production
 Production is set up in a server on cloud access.net.
 GitHub actions are used to automate the workflow and push the theme changes to WordPress upon merging and pushing to the main repository.
-**IMPORTANT: Only commit pushes to the main branch will trigger the production workflow.
+- **IMPORTANT: Only commit pushes to the main branch will trigger the production workflow.
 This is for small changes.
 You may also wish to make a one character edit to simply trigger the production workflow**

+### Production workflow

 1. Make any desired changes to the theme as you would similar to the staging workflow (ensure you are on the main branch)
 2. Navigate to the [GitHub Repository](https://github.com/cp3402-students/project-2025-tr1-jcua-team4.git)
-3. Go to the Issues section in the repository (you may to refresh the page after 5-15 seconds)
+3. Go to the Issues section in the repository (you may to refresh the page after 5–15 seconds)
 4. A new issue regarding **Approval Needed: Deploy To Production** should appear
 5. Click on the issue and immediately enter as exactly **approved** into the comment field, then press close with comment. **IMPORTANT: This needs to be done in a certain amount of time depending on the value of the sleep variable**
 6. Go to the production site and view your changes
-7. If change your mind about deploying to production, simply click close issue and the deploy to production workflow will fail
+7. If you change your mind about deploying to production, simply click close issue and the deployment to production workflow will fail

 ### Transferring Database Content (Pages, Posts, Media etc) From Staging To Production
 1. Open the admin interface in your [Staging website](https://baizonnlearningcenter.cloudaccess.host/wp-admin)
 2. Open the admin interface in your [Production website](https://thebaizonnlearningcenter.cloudaccess.host/wp-admin)
 3. Ensure you have [All-In-One WP Migration](https://wordpress.org/plugins/all-in-one-wp-migration/) plugin installed on both staging and production servers
-4. In your staging website on the left sidebar select the all in one plugin -> export
+4. In your staging website on the left sidebar, select the all-in-one plugin -> export
 5. Select export site to -> file
 6. Download the export file
-7. In your production website on the left sidebar select all in one plugin -> import
+7. In your production website on the left sidebar, select all in one plugin -> import
 8. Drag and drop the export file into the highlighted area
 9. Click proceed on the replace popup

 ### Updating The Production Cloud Access Username And Password Secrets
-In the event of a security breach you may want to reset the password
+In the event of a security breach, you may want to reset the password
-1. Navigate to your main github repository page
+1. Navigate to your main GitHub repository page
 2. Go to settings -> secrets and variables - actions
 3. In the **environment** secrets edit the values for FTP_USERNAME and FTP_PASSWORD
 ___